seinecle/mk99/docs/generated-html/subdir/personalisation_temp_slides.md

 It has been shown that the http://www.coca-colacompany.com/stories/summer-of-sharing-share-a-coke-campaign-rolls-out-in-the-us[Coca-Cola #ShareaCoke campaign] is effective at making more children choose a soda with a label to their name, over a healthy drink (paying version of the study http://onlinelibrary.wiley.com/doi/10.1111/ijpo.12193/abstract[here], free version not available).

 ==  !
 ==== c.
-Personalization through technology?
+Does personalization always need technology?

+==  !
 Companies rated with the best customer service do personalization differently: with humans.

 ==  !
 See how Zappos offers a great service to their customers: